DCSO/balboa/README.md

 and `time_last`, respectively, to get human-readable timestamps.

 When multiple backends are configured a query will be dispatched to every backend.
-Accordingly when an observation is stored in multiple backends the result to the query will contain duplicates.
+Accordingly, when an observation is stored in multiple backends, the result to the query will contain duplicates.

 ### Aliases